skymethod/denoflare-docs/examples/webtail.md

 ## Host it locally

-Since it is a standard module-based Cloudflare Worker, you can serve it locally like any other worker with `denoflare serve`:
+Since it is a standard module-based Cloudflare Worker, you can run it locally like any other worker with `denoflare serve`:

 ```
 denoflare serve \